Vimthusiast/tempest/README.md

   directly into key suffixes for efficient ordering at the storage layer.
 Not yet implemented.
 - **Iterator Layer** - k-way merge iterators for the read path, collecting across MemTable and SST sources.
+- **Engine Layer** - hooks up the Key-Value storage, allowing for relational queries based on a predefined schema.
-- **TQL** - Design in progress.
-Parser and type system not yet implemented.
+- **TQL** - Parser and type system in progress.

 ### Architecture note